gfakouri/WA_Camping/README.md

 ### Design Path

 The choice was made to follow utilise the parallax effect for the main page.
-Grid was used for the galley.
+Grid was used for the gallery.
 The Google map API was used for the map page.